ochko/safeexec/README.md

 ## Todo

+* Use getrusage for getting memory usage(becase this is same on both bsd and linux)
-* Fix file read/write permissions on linux
+* Fix file read/write permissions on linux when file owner is test runner and group permission is on:
+  - can read chmod 0640 file, but can't read 0620 file.
+  - can write chmod 0620 file, but can't write 0644 file.
 * Use [Getopt](http://www.gnu.org/software/libc/manual/html_node/Getopt.html) similar argument parsing library.

 ## Changelog